infinitered/solidarity/docs/options.md

 - Verbose  - Outputs all messages for successful and failed checks.
 - Silent   - No visible output, just have to see system return value (mostly for turning down CI noise).

-Optionally you can also pass `--verbose` in the CLI to override the configuration option and output all status messages.
+Optionally you can also pass `--verbose`, `--moderate`, or `--silent` in the CLI to override the configuration option change the output.

 ## Solidarity Rules
 The `.solidarity` file is a JSON object with a set of requirements to enforce on each computer's environment.
 All requirements should be specified inside the `requirements` key.